The Department of History, United States Military Academy

 Text from Wikipedia.

-Original illustration by The Department of History, United States Military Academy.
+Based on Wikipedia content that has been reviewed, edited, and republished.
+Original image by The Department of History, United States Military Academy.
 Uploaded by Jan van der Crabben, published on 26 April 2012 under the following license: GNU Free Documentation License.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

 Donate and help us!